 Now, let’s say we’re using WordPress to write an article on how to reduce shopping cart abandonment.

-After you type in your article’s Focus Keyphrase (“shopping cart abandonment” in our case), All in One SEO actually scans the article and tells you how to improve your usage of your Keyphrase:
+After you type in your article’s Focus Keyphrase (“shopping cart abandonment” in our case), All in One SEO scans the article and tells you how to improve your usage of your keyphrase:

 Then, you can scroll down further for even more on-page SEO suggestions in the Page Analysis section.
 Use the tabs on the top to see all of the suggestions:

 Have a type of content that you can use Schema for?
-You can set that up in AIOSEO, too.
-No code writing is required.
+You can set that up in AIOSEO, too — no code writing required.
 Just choose the Schema tab under AIOSEO Settings, then choose your type from the dropdown.

 All in One SEO will also give each post and page on your site a TruSEO score, so you can see at a glance how optimized everything is.
 When you have a post or page open to edit, you can click the score to see your recommendations right in your sidebar:

 Bonus: Check out the Broken Link Checker plugin from AIOSEO.
-It’ll periodically scan your site, or the content you tell it to, and alert you of any broken links.
+It periodically scans your site, or the content you tell it to, and alerts you to any broken links.
 Just like Link Assistant, you can easily use inline editing to fix any broken links.

 It’ll also exclude any broken links from being crawled, which is a big help for on-page SEO in WordPress.